HimC29/Arduino-Boombox/README.md

 - DFRobot DFPlayer Mini
 - SoftwareSerial

-Install these using the Arduino Library Manager before uploading the code.
+> Install these using the Arduino Library Manager before uploading code.

 ---

 ## Power

-The boombox is powered through the Arduino USB port.
+- Powered through Arduino USB port
-You can plug it into a computer, a USB power bank, or any realiable power source that can be connected to the Arduino.
+- Can use computer USB or USB power bank
-(Make sure the power supply provides enough power)
+- Ensure the power source provides enough current for the Arduino and speaker

 ---

 ## Setup

 1. Format a microSD card to FAT32
-2. Copy your MP3 files to the root of the card
+2. Copy MP3 files to the root of the card
-IMPORTANT:
-   I have all the songs I put on my microSD in https://drive.google.com/drive/folders/1z0RZe7GcZDdXmuQQcoPcLfecUO2qmfpO .
-You can upload those onto your card.
-   Those songs are copyrighted, so be careful with them.
-   DFPlayer does not actually read in lexographical order of numbers, instead it reads from the earliest file uploaded to the latest.
-   Because of that you cannot upload all at once as it won't always save at the correct order.
-   Use my Python script that I provided to move those files in lexographical order into the microSD (name your files in the format of 001, 002...
-100, 101 etc.)
-   This script only works on Linux.

-3. Make sure the file order matches the song list in the code
+   - Make sure the file order matches the song list in the code
+   - DFPlayer reads files by upload order, not numerical order
+   - Use the provided Python script (Linux) to sort files in lexicographical order (001, 002, … 100, 101, etc.)
-4. Insert the microSD card into the DFPlayer Mini
+3. Insert the microSD card into DFPlayer Mini
-5. Wire the components according to the pin table above
+4. Wire components according to the pin table above
-6. Upload the Arduino code
+5. Upload the Arduino code
-7. Power the Arduino through USB
+6. Power the Arduino via USB

 ---

 ## Notes

-This project uses PROGMEM to store song and folder names in flash memory to avoid running out of RAM.
+- Uses PROGMEM to store folder and song names in flash memory to save RAM
-This was required because of the large number of songs.

----
+- Fully functional and tested – all features are implemented
+- Reset page is available via button combo for safety and quick restarts